TiagoMA90/connect/TESTING.md

 <img src="readme/img/ErrorLabels.png" alt="Labels and Errors">

 ## Deleting a User Profile
-Upon manual testing, if an authenticated User tries to delete a profile, it fails to properly eliinate the user profile.
+Upon manual testing, if an authenticated User tries to delete a profile, it fails to properly eliminate the user profile.
 After various attempts on how to correct this bug, the developer sought to delete this functionality altogether, but decided to keep it instead is and work on it when time allows.

+(It is encourage no to use it, but if the assessor feels like it, see the solution below)

 - Solution: Unsolved.
 No solution was founded yet.
 There is a work around that is not User friendly though.
 So how to proceed?